BA in Urban Education

 All teacher candidates (TCs) must submit applications for approval to student teach in and through the Chicago Public Schools.
 This approval process includes a background check (Illinois State Police and FBI).
 In order to student teach, TCs must submit student teaching application materials through both the CTE and the Chicago Public Schools.
 The CTE application process includes documentation of passed state requirements.
 In order to student teach within the Chicago Public Schools, TCs must subsequently complete a separate CPS registration packet, which includes additional vetting and criminal background checking.
 TCs are expected to bear the expense of all TB tests and criminal background checks.
 Students receive instructions for all fieldwork applications, and the ultimate student teaching applications from the CTE.

-Middle School Endorsement
+Middle School Endorsements

-Middle Grades Endorsement is offered as an additional endorsement for teaching students in Grades 5–8.
-Please consult program faculty and advisors for additional information regarding completion of this added Middle Grades endorsement to ISBE's initial Professional Educator License.
+• Middle Grades: Middle Grades Endorsement is offered as an additional endorsement for teaching students in Grades 5-8.

 Other Licensure Policies (or Requirements)